rajfal/rajfal.github.io/_posts/2018-01-13-Get-CSV-data-from-MySQL.md

 The idea here is to exort records from a relational database, such as MySQL, into a CSV (comma separated values) file format that will then be used to import into a Neo4j graph.

-Here is an example of a denormalized MySQL dataset obtained from several source tables
+An example of a denormalized dataset sourced from several tables by combining selected fields

 ```sql
 mysql> select * from soil_survey order by rand() limit 3;
 +-------------+------------+-----------+----------+--------------+----------+---------------+---------------+---------------+--------------+